 Concepts and Processes → Process Apps Overview → Service Management Process Apps → Configuration Management System → Configuration Management Overview → 4.
 Status Accounting

 Status accounting for CIs refers to the ability to record and report on the status of all CIs that are under control of the Configuration Management System (CMS).

 Any activity performed on the CI from creation to disposal is recorded, providing an audit trail throughout its life cycle.
 Records are marked with the activity date and ID of the individual who performed the action.
 This means that you can see who updated items, performed transitions, or added relationships to a particular item, and when these transactions occurred.

 In addition to reports, notifications can be created to inform IT staff about CI changes.
 SBM enables users to subscribe to notifications for changes to a CI, such as a state transition or an update.
-SSM comes with default notifications.
+Service Manager comes with default notifications.
 Additional notifications can be created and configured using SBM Application Administrator.
 For example, you may be responsible for your production servers, and you want to be notified whenever a CI item related to servers is updated.
 Your administrator can create a notification that looks for certain conditions, such as updates on items related to production servers, and then sends an e-mail notification when the event occurs.
-Users can subscribe to any notification to which they have access by configuring notifications in Work Center.
+Users can subscribe to any notification to which they have access by configuring the notifications in their User Profile in Serena Work Center.

 Copyright © 2012–2016 Serena Software, Inc. All rights reserved.